dartraiden/MTLove-2/readme_EN.txt

-MTLove v2.4.4a by Herrmann, Tom from Randoom.org
+MTLove v2.4.4a by Herrmann, Tom from Randoom.org eddited by malfdawg and dartraiden.

- eddited by malfdawg This addon adds a "target of mouseover" function to the wow-client (the "mouseover" is the unit who is under your mouse-cursor).
+This addon adds a "target of mouseover" function to the wow-client (the "mouseover" is the unit who is under your mouse-cursor).
 The main advantage compared to Blizzard's built-in function is that you don't need to switch your target to get this information which is much faster, especially in combat and you can still cast